Economic and Political Overview

 Main Sectors of Industry

 Peru’s varied geography is reflected in the country’s economy.
 The abundance of resources is found mainly in mineral deposits in the mountainous regions, while its extensive maritime territory has traditionally yielded excellent fishing resources.
-However, due to its complicated geographical features (such as the arid coast, the rugged Andes and the hard-to-reach jungle), Peru has a rather small agricultural area, which occupies only 1.7% of the territory.
+However, due to its complicated geographical features (such as the arid coast, the rugged Andes and the hard-to-reach jungle), Peru has a rather small agricultural area, which occupies only 20% of the territory.
 Still, the sector is fairly significant compared to the size of the country's arable land.
-Agriculture contributes to 7% of Peru's GDP and employs 27.4% of the active population.
+Agriculture contributes to 7.8% of Peru's GDP and employs 26% of the active population.
 The country’s main agricultural products are cotton, sugarcane, coffee, wheat, rice, maize, quinoa, and barley.
 Peru is also one of the world's leading exporters of artichokes, mangoes, citrus, avocado, and grapes.
-In 2022, Peruvian agricultural sector recorded a significant growth, mainly due to an increased production of bananas, corn, potato, and mango, among others.
+In 2023, the agricultural sector experienced its first contraction in several years, declining by 3%, as a result of the droughts in late 2022, the coastal El Niño phenomenon , and Cyclone Yaku, according to the latest forecasts from the Banco Central de Reserva del Perú.

-The industry sector generates 35% of the GDP, employing 15.2% of the active population.
+The industry sector generates 34% of the GDP, employing 17% of the active population.
 Peru has a large and dynamic mining industry, mainly for copper and gold extraction.
-Peru has been a mining economy since colonial times, and the country is the world’s top producer of silver, the fifth producer of gold, the second producer of copper, and an important supplier of zinc and lead.
+The country has been a mining economy since colonial times, and the country is the world’s third producer of silver, the eleventh producer of gold, the second producer of copper, and an important supplier of zinc and lead.
 Large mining has begun during the past years, which increased even more the importance of the mining sector.
 The country also has large reserves of natural gas and oil, although Peru is a net energy importer.
 The main manufacturing activities are textiles, consumer goods, food processing and fish products.
-Furthermore, although the Peruvian government has tried to disperse industrial production, the country's main industries are within the greater Lima area.
-In 2022, the industry sector continued seeing a significant recovery from the impact of the COVID-19 pandemic, bolstered by soaring growth in one of Peru's key sectors: mining.
+In 2023, the industrial sector recorded its third-worst decrease in the last thirty years, contracting an estimated 6.4% (data Sociedad Nacional de Industrias).

-The tertiary sector contributes 49.2% of the GDP and employs 57.4% of the workforce.
+The tertiary sector contributes 49.5% of the GDP and employs 57% of the workforce.
 The sector consists of tourism, financial services and telecommunication, all of which have boomed due to a combined effort from both the government and private sector.
 The tourism and construction sectors, particularly, are very well developed.
-Although the services sector was hit the hardest during the pandemic, it showed a significant recovery in 2022, especially in tourism, hotels, restaurants, transport, and entertainment.
+In the first seven months of 2023, the tertiary sector contracted by 0.4% (data Central Bank).

 Breakdown of Economic Activity By Sector Agriculture Industry Services